Choose a college

 Secure Software Design

-This course provides students with a practical guide to establishing proactive software security.
-The course focuses on
+This course provides a practical guide to establish proactive software security that focuses on analyzing risks,

-course shows the student how to construct software that can deal with both known and unknown attacks preemptively.
+construct software that can deal with known and unknown attacks preemptively by examining systemic threats in various

 Cyberlaw, Regulations, and Compliance